Vermiculture, Vermicomposting, and How to Do It

 Step 3: Adding the Worms

 After your worm bin is filled with suitable materials, it’s time to add the most important part.
 The worms!
 A good rule of thumb is to start with one pound of worms for every square foot of surface area in your bin.
 The most commonly used worms for vermiculture are red wigglers (Eisenia fetida), which can be purchased from worm farms or online retailers.
+We get our worms from Uncle Jim’s Worm Farm as recommended by Garden Tower.
+When you purchase the tower, it comes with a coupon discount!

 When adding the worms to the bin, it is important to make sure they are well-distributed throughout the bin.
 This can be done by gently shaking the worms into the bin or using a spoon to bury them in the bedding material.
+In the Garden Tower, add them directly to the compost column with the bedding materials and food scraps.

 Step 4: Maintaining the Worm Bin